Facebook Pixel Code

 Apply for a Secured Credit Card

 Getting a secured credit card is a smart move if you're looking to rebuild your credit.
 These cards require a deposit, which acts as your credit limit.
-It's a low-risk way for lenders to offer you credit.
-Use it responsibly by making small purchases and paying off the balance in full each month.
-This helps you build a positive payment history, which is crucial for improving your credit score.
+It's essentially risk-free way for lenders to offer you secure credit cards since the cards are secured with cash.
+If you were to default on the credit card the lender will just take your cash to account for any deficits.
+Make sure to use it responsibly by making small purchases and paying off the balance in full each month.
+This will help you build a positive payment history, which is crucial for improving and rebuilding your credit in the long term.

 Keep Credit Utilization Low

 Credit utilization is the percentage of your available credit that you use.
-Keeping this low, ideally below 30%, can boost your credit score.
-If you have a credit limit of $1,000, try to keep your balance below $300.
-This shows lenders that you can manage credit responsibly.
-Paying off your balance in full each month is the best way to keep your utilization low.
+If you keep your utilization low (ideally below 30%), this will help boost your credit score and offset any negatives from missed payments.
+For example, if you have a credit limit of $1,000, try to keep your balance below $300.
+This shows lenders that you can manage credit responsibly and are not taking more than you can bite off.
+Paying off your balance in full each month is another great way to keep your utilization rate low.

 Avoid Closing Old Accounts